pkalhori/otter_exome/final_paper_scripts/fastsimcoal_final/1D_models/Readme.md

-For the single population models
+For the single population models, all populations use the same template files.
+Only sample size varies between populations, and sample sizes are pulled from the file projectionValues.txt.

 1D.1Epoch refers to a single epoch model, where a constant net population size is inferred